joanneonis/three-tests/experiments/lights/readme.md

 - try out different types of lights
+- edit params in gui
-- optimised for reuse (light params as classes with generic gui)
+- optimised for reuse (light classes and generic gui)